-1.3 Draft Master Plan Area
+1.3 Study Area

-The 500 hectare Draft Master Plan area covers two former farming properties.
+The 500 hectare area covers two former farming properties.
 Sparrovale Farm, located at 109-215 Sparrovale Road, Charlemont and Cold Winds Farm 1-87 Groves Road, Armstrong Creek.

-The site is only 8 kilometres from the centre of Geelong located off Barwon Heads Road forming the eastern boundary of the Armstrong Creek Growth Area.
-The site includes 4 kilometres of Barwon River frontage along its eastern boundary and forms the buffer between the new residential area and Lake Connewarre State Game Reserve and is managed by Parks Victoria.
+The site is only 8 kilometres from the centre of Geelong, located off Barwon Heads Road forming the eastern boundary of the Armstrong Creek Growth Area.
+The site includes 4 kilometres of Barwon River frontage along its eastern boundary and forms the buffer between the new residential area and Lake Connewarre State Game Reserve, managed by Parks Victoria.
 These wetlands form part of the Port Phillip Bay (Western Shoreline) and Bellarine Peninsula Ramsar site.

 The land has been used for farming purposes for over a hundred years however it is flood prone and an integral part of the Barwon River floodplain.
-Structures and channels completed by the Geelong Harbour Trust in the early 20th Century detain stormwater on the site and connect the Barwon River directly through to Hospital Swamps.
-The smaller channel linking the Barwon River to the Barge Hole and then the Barge Hole to Hospital Swamps were constructed in the early 1980's by Field and Game.
-The historic structures and channels have been maintained by the landowners, water authority (now Corangamite Catchment Management Authority) and Geelong Field and Game to maintain water levels in the river and to provide seasonal environmental flows to the wetlands in support of biodiversity values and water bird habitat associated with the State Game Reserve.
+Structures and channels completed by the Geelong Harbour Trust in the early 20th Century continue to detain stormwater on the site and connect the Barwon River directly through to Hospital Swamp.
+The historic structures and channels were maintained by the landowners, water authority (now Corangamite Catchment Management Authority) and Geelong Field and Game to manage water levels in the river and to provide seasonal environmental flows to the wetlands in support of biodiversity values and water bird habitat associated with the State Game Reserve.
+The smaller channels linking the Barwon River to the Barge Hole (partially completed channel dug in early 1900s) and then the Barge Hole to Hospital Swamp were constructed in the early 1980's by Geelong Field and Game Club.

-Stormwater flows from the new Horseshoe Bend and Armstrong Creek East Development Precincts will now be diverted to and held on the site to protect the saline wetlands downstream and enhance freshwater biodiversity values.
+Stormwater flows from the new Horseshoe Bend and Armstrong Creek East Development Precincts have now been diverted to the site to protect the brackish wetland ecology in Hospital Swamps.

-Any works to be undertaken in the Sparrovale wetland area is subject to the Greater Geelong Planning Scheme.
-With the area currently listed as Farming Zone, the Sparrovale Draft Master Plan will act as a background document to determine the appropriate zoning for future use for the next 20 years.
+Any works to be undertaken in the Sparrovale Wetland area are subject to the Greater Geelong Planning Scheme.
+The area is currently listed as Farming Zone and a separate planning process will be undertaken to finalise land use zoning and overlays applicable to the study area and surrounds.